HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/model_spi/wpsobjid.md

-# Obtaining the object ID for a page or portlet
+# Obtaining the Object ID for a Page or Portlet

 There are several use cases when a portlet needs to obtain the object ID used to uniquely identify a portlet or a page.
 For example, the object ID of a page definition is required for a portlet to start a dynamic instance of that page.